Montrichardia arborescens: Morphology

-The plant usually stems to 3m, and is often swollen at base.
+The plant usually stems to 3 m, occasionally to 7 m. and is often swollen at base.
 It can grow up to 25 cm in diameter and sometimes with short prickles.
-Leaf stalks can grow up to 30 cm long, and the blades can range 10–30 cm with a distinct triangular outline except for lobes at base.
+The leaf stalks can grow up to 30 cm long, and the blades can range 10–30 cm with a distinct triangular outline except for lobes at base.
 The spadix of Montrichardia arborescens is cylindrical or ellipsoid that forms at maturity.
-Seeds of M. arboresecens usually float to shore and germinate.
+Seeds of M. arborescens usually float to shore and germinate.

 Flowers and fruit

 Flowers of M. arborescens, consist of a spadix (typical to the family Araceae) which is a type of spike inflorescence having small flowers borne on a fleshy stem.
 The spadix of contains uni-sexual flowers without a perianth.
 The pistillate flowers are located in the base portion of the inflorescence, and the staminate flowers are located in the apical portion.
 In the zone between male flowers and female flowers there are also vestigial flowers.
 In a study done by M. Weber and H. Halbritter to examine M. arborescens pollen, their findings indicated that there is rapid pollen tube formation.
 The ultra structure of the pollen protoplast was characterized by many mitochondria, ER strands, dictyosomes, and microtubules.
-It seemed that they need quick germination since the wall is missing and thus a protective coating around the easily damaged pollen protoplast is absent.
+It seemed that the walnut size seeds need quick germination since the wall is missing and thus a protective coating around the easily damaged pollen protoplast is absent.
 Further studies are needed to clarify how the pollen wall and pollen tube are formed.
 The representative molecular barcode of Montrichardia arborescens can be found at the Encyclopedia of life page.